algorandfoundation/docs/docs/get-started/dapps/reach.md

 ## Transfers

-Maybe can be some or none: (evaluate the return of a function)   The transfer is made from the Bidder to the Creator for the bid amount lastPrice on the NFT.
+The transfer is made from the Bidder to the Creator for the bid amount lastPrice on the NFT.
 The NFT is transferred to the highest bidder.
-Each can see the results with showOutcome.
+Each can see the results with `showOutcome`.

+`index.rsh`

 ```javascript
  transfer(lastPrice).to(Creator);